gracewm/assignment/project/CodeBook.md

 ## CodeBook for Getting and Cleaning Data Course Project

 The original training and test data sets have 561 variables.
-After extracting the mean and standard deviation only for each measurement, 66 variables of 'feature' data set was formulated.
+After extracting the mean and standard deviation only for each measurement, 66 variables of 'features' data set was formulated.
 The 66 variable names are as follows:

    tBodyAcc-mean-X,